Attention: Here be dragons

 Truco

-SVG images that are used as custom node icons should have the Editor > Scale With Editor Scale and Editor > Convert Icons With Editor Theme import options enabled.
+SVG images that are used as custom node icons should have the Editor > Scale With Editor Scale and Editor > Convert Colors With Editor Theme import options enabled.
 This allows icons to follow the editor's scale and theming settings if the icons are designed with the same color palette as Godot's own icons.

 ../../../_images/making_plugins-custom_node_icon.png